Connect with others who understand.

 • A nutritional deficiency of folic acid, protein, or iron

 People with MS may be at a higher risk of developing rheumatoid arthritis, so they should consult a doctor to rule this condition out first.
-After that, a registered dietician may be needed to evaluate their diet and make sure they are getting enough folic acid, protein, and iron.
+After that, a registered dietitian may be needed to evaluate their diet and make sure they are getting enough folic acid, protein, and iron.

 Yellow nails may also indicate a fungal infection, like onychomycosis.
 In extreme cases, yellow nails can indicate liver disease, but it’s unlikely that a person would not already know they had liver disease before their nails turned yellow.